warbe-maker/VBA-Message/README.md

            , Buttons:=MsgButtons _
            , Title:=MsgTitle _
            , box_modeless:=True _
-           , box_buttons_app_run:=dctButtonsAppRun
+           , box_buttons_app_run:=dctButtonsAppRun ' *)
 ```
-Note: With the _Dsply_ service the Dictionary is provided via the dsply_buttons_app_run argument.
+*) With the _Dsply_ service the Dictionary is provided via the `dsply_buttons_app_run` argument.

 ### The _MsgInstance_ service
-When a UserForm is used multiple times in parallel (displayed mode-less) it is required to use class instances of it.
-The service creates - or optionally unloads - an instance of a UserForm identified by its Title and saves the instance into a Dictionary with the Title as the key and the instance as the item.
+Since the UserForm (fMsg) may be displayed multiple times in parallel when displayed mode-less  all services use an instances of the UserForm identified by its Title (Caption).
+The services create - or optionally unload - an instance of a UserForm identified by its Title and saves the instance into a Dictionary with the Title as the key and the instance as the item.
+This service property matters when it comes to process-step-monitoring where it is important to understand that each Process-Title is a separate, mode-less displayed window (i.e. process) in which steps are displayed.
-Syntax: `mMsg.MsgInstance(title, unload)`
-`unload` defaults to False.
-When True an already existing instance is unloaded.
- When no item with the given title exists the instance is created, stored in the Dictionary and returned.
-When an item exists in the Dictionary which is no longer loaded (shown or hidden) it is removed from the Dictionary.

-Example: `Set msg = mMsg.MsgInstance("This title")` returns an already existing or new instance of the _fMsg_ UserForm (fMsg) object.

 ## Miscellaneous aspects
 ### Min/Max Message Width/Height
+Both may be specified as pt or percentage.
 A value less than 100 is interpreted as percentage of the screen size, a value equal or greater 100 is interpreted as pt - and re-calculated as percentage to evaluate the specifiable range.
 The specifiable width ranges from 25 to 98 or a value in pt which corresponds to them.
 I.e. a width less than 25% is set to 25%, a width greater than 98% is set to 98%.
+For pt values the %-equivalent is the limit.

 ### Proportional- versus Mono-spaced
 - ***Mono-spaced***: Because the text is ++not++  "wrapped" the width of the _Message Form_ is determined by the longest text line (up to the _Maximum Form Width_ specified).
 When the maximum width is exceeded a vertical scroll bar is applied.<br>Note: The title and the broadest _Button Row_ may still determine an even broader final _Message Form_.
-- ***Proportional-spaced (default)***: Because the text is "wrapped" the width of a proportional-spaced text adjusts to the width of the form determined by the Title, Mono-spaced sections and the doisplayed Buttons.<br>Note: When a message is displayed exclusively proportional-spaced the _Message Form_ width is determined by the length of the title, the specified minimum message width and the width required for the broadest _Buttons Row_.
+- ***Proportional-spaced (default)***: Because the text is "wrapped" the width of a proportional-spaced text adjusts to the width of the form determined by the Title, Mono-spaced sections and the displayed Buttons.<br>Note: When a message is displayed exclusively proportional-spaced the _Message Form_ width is determined by the length of the title, the specified minimum message width and the width required for the broadest _Buttons Row_.

 ### Unambiguous procedure name
 The _ErrSrc_ function provides the procedure-name prefixed by the module-name.